masters-info-nantes/bytecode-to-cfg/README.md

 Developer
 ---------
-You must be located in project folder (where pom.xml file is) Compile
+You must be located in project folder (where pom.xml file is) to compile with :
 ```
 mvn compile
 ```

-Run
+and then run project :
 ```
 mvn exec:java
 ```